 Since the beginning of RD-ACTION (the European Joint Action supporting the rare disease field and Orphanet, before the current Direct Grant) National teams can also participate in core database activities if resources are available, and since 2019 the quality control of the database as well.
-The Orphanet Ireland team has contributed to the IT developments.
+The Orphanet Ireland team has contributed to the IT developments, the Orphanet Austria tea contributes to the Encylopedia, and several teams contribute to the expert resources catalogue diverse task forces.